The Church's Weaknesses

 The clergy often use a sort of eschatological fatalism to justify their lack of self-care.
 They feel that if they expend themselves completely in the Lord’s work, God will look after them -- body, mind, and spirit.
 Because their final goal is to be with the Lord, it’s alright to mortgage one’s body against this final eventuality.

+Despite what was said earlier, the church has a little liquidity and dire cashflow problems.
+While religious institutions possess great wealth, this money is tied up in investments and assets (i.e., real estate).
 Christianity lives off of the dwindling capital and clout it earned in the Constantinian Era.
 Christianity lost its political power when the monarchs were overthrown, lost its social position in the Enlightenment, and lost its psychological power by the worldliness of the modern age.
 As a result, Christianity limps along with its ancient metaphysical baggage, and the egotistic notion of its own importance acquired from when it was the empire’s official ideology.

 As a result, pastors constantly struggle to stretch and optimize extremely limited resources, on both institutional and personal levels.
 Despite all of their tax advantages, most churches struggle to keep the lights on.
 70% of typical church revenues go to overhead.
 This why churches are always planning, engaged in, or wrapping up capital drives, in order to: